spacetelescope/jdaviz/docs/imviz/displayimages.rst

 ==================

 In the toolbar towards the top of the UI, there is a :guilabel:`picture with +` icon.
 By clicking this icon, you can add new viewers to the application.
-You can then select all the data that has been loaded into the application in these extra viewers and utilize some of the Imviz-specific features, like Linked Pan/Zoom.
+You can then select from the data that has been loaded into the application to be visualized in these extra viewers.
+You can then utilize some of the Imviz-specific features, like Linked Pan/Zoom.

 Defining Spatial Regions
 ========================